 While there are many recipes for how to make a flat white out there, we’d like to provide some helpful tips for the brewing process at home.
 Once you have your ingredients and equipment ready, all you need is a small bit of skill to be your own barista at home.

-Step 1: Pull a double shot of espresso
+Step 1: Pull a single or double shot of espresso

 Step 2: Steam the milk